 The Missouri Chamber Foundation has been awarded $6 million to expand apprenticeships in support of our state’s fast-growing technology industry.

-The grant comes from the U.S. Department of Labor.
+This Industry Driven IT Apprenticeship Grant comes from the U.S. Department of Labor.
 On Feb.
 18 the department announced 28 grants totaling nearly $100 million through the Apprenticeship: Closing the Skills Gap grant program.
 The $6 million awarded to the Missouri Chamber Foundation is one of only three public-private partnerships to be awarded maximum funding.

 The funds will allow the Missouri Chamber Foundation to expand and promote the use of apprenticeships as a way to help grow the state’s technology talent pool.
 Over the next 4 years, nearly 5,300 apprenticeships will be developed across Missouri and beyond to address critical needs in computer programming, network support, cyber security and other IT/Technology shortage areas.